wyxfhb/jettl/doc/obsidian/1 Notes.md

 Add a Safe Boolean (recommended) to the Stop message safe stop boolean in private data.

+Add safe stop to the palettes.

 **Messages can have outputs**

+direct call and component.

 This capability is implemented at the component level, but exposed through the interface message contract.